Thailand is basically at the other end of the world for me – an 11-hour time zone difference from the US! But is it worth the trek? Absolutely!

-There are two levels – the King Power Mahanakhon observatory and the King Power Mahanakhon Rooftop and Skywalk.
-If you’re going up, you might as well splurge for the rooftop, as it boasts a full bar, DJ and walkable glass paned area for the brave.
-Here’s tickets for the experience.
+There are two levels – the King Power Mahanakhon Observatory and the King Power Mahanakhon Rooftop and Skywalk.
+If you’re going up, you might as well splurge for the rooftop, as it boasts a full bar, DJ and walkable glass-paned area for the brave.
+Here are tickets for the experience.

 The King Power Mahanakhon was within walking distance from our beautiful hotel, the Pullman Bangkok Hotel G. Also a new kid on the block, this luxury spot has lots of space in their whitewashed rooms, plus foodie finds and an executive floor lounge.
 Don’t miss the change to try fresh noodle soup for breakfast paired with dragon fruit to start the day.

 Other areas besides Chinatown and downtown include the Phra Nakhon, home to the Grand Palace.
 It’s worth taking a peek at this structure dating back to the 1700s.
 For 500 baht (about $15) you can access the Wat Phra Kaew and Queen Sirikit Museum of Textile, or you can take a guided tour.

 Have a look at my full review of the Okura Prestige below too for upscale accommodation – and an infinity pool!